QNAP vs. Synology vs. Asustor

 Update: April, 2017: All of the Above vs. An Off-Lease Used Laptop

 I wrote this page in late 2013.
 Most of the above is still current information although the apps and screens may have changed a bit.
 One option available today that was not available in 2013 is purchasing a used off lease laptop with a 3rd generation (or better) Intel processor and using that as a file server – media server – application server – and more.
 There are large numbers of used laptops available in excellent condition from Dell, HP and others.
 They include i5 and i7 processors. eBay and Amazon are both excellent sources.
-If you shop well, one can be found in excellent condition for $150 and around $300 if you cherry pick.
+If you shop well, one can be found in excellent condition for $150 to under $300 if you cherry pick.
 In some cases, you would want to upgrade the RAM to 8GB or 16GB and possibly install a new SSD, raising the cost by perhaps another $150.
 An upgrade AC class wi-fi card could add another $25.
-Some used laptops have specs that match those I just mentioned as recommended upgrades and still cost less than $300.
+If you put the originally installed hard drive in a quality USB 3.0 portable case, you have additional storage and didn’t waste the hard drive if you upgraded.
+Some used laptops have specs that include these recommended upgrades and still cost less than $300.
 When new, many of these laptops would have cost well over $1000.
 They’re solid and compare favorably to those being manufactured today.
 Make sure your selection has a gigabit LAN port.
 Many laptops sold today do not.
 USB 3.0 was common by the time these laptops were new.

-I’m using a Dell E6230 with a 256GB SSD and 12GB RAM as a media server and it will also become a file server the day my QNAP TS-120 goes off to its reward.
-I paid $250 for A-Stock from Dell’s off-lease outlet (on sale) about a year ago.
-It has an Intel i5 3380M processor.
-Upgrades added a bit more cost.
-A spare USB 3.0 drive is also plugged in for extra storage capacity.
-Occasionally, it serves as a laptop with an external 60 inch 4K monitor since an HDMI cable runs from the laptop to the TV.
+I’m using a HP2170P laptop with an i5-3427U processor (passmark of about 3400), 8GB RAM and a 180GB SSD, as a network / PLEX / Playon / media server that runs 24/7.
+The processor consumes 17 TDW.
+A USB drive is attached for extra capacity.
+The used laptop cost $149 from eBay.
+When new, it cost over $1,000.
+I added an AC wireless card, although it has wired access to the network.
+It will someday become a file server the day my QNAP TS-120 goes off to its reward.
+Microsoft Remote Desktop provides convenient access over the network.
+Occasionally, it serves as a laptop with an external 60 inch 4K monitor since an HDMI cable (with a display port adapter) runs from the laptop to the TV.
 A USB mouse / keyboard and an easy chair across the room add to the comfort.
 Not bad for relative pocket change.
 Windows 10 pro is full service for this purpose and anything I decide to do later.

 Options like these were not available in 2013.